SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 And sections 0 and 1 on any part can always be accessed with pgm_read_x_near macros without any particular difficulty!

-So no matter what, theer are always two ways to acecessw the program space, and both are pretty easy.
+So no matter what, there are always two ways to acecessw the program space, and both are pretty easy.

 Butyou do need to put a little morethought into what you put where.
 Obviously, you startt from the high section, to get the mapped flash by default.
 After that if you know tyour application issmall even if the data it needs is huge, you can put itin the easier to work with section, or go the logically ocnistant route and work down from the enbd ioffkashm next moving intio section 2, then section1 ifthere is any space left.
-Also, it is verty common to just leave the flashmap at the startuop setting, and make that your luxury flash area, and if you need to, you can also put some stuff into progmem - and thiswoll work formost people.
+Also, it is verty common to just leave the flashmap at the startuop setting, and make that your luxury flash area, and if you need to, you can also put some stuff into progmem - and thiswoll work foremost people.

-Finally, I would be remiss if I didn't mentione the Flash.h libraryand the writing to flash from app option; the cleanest way is to limit writes to the last 32k of flash.
+Finally, I would be remiss if I didn't mentioned the Flash.h libraryand the writing to flash from app option; the cleanest way is to limit writes to the last 32k of flash.
 Using that to save non-volatile data is a great approach.
 Not only that.... you couldeven use it to erase a bunch of flash, make sure that the NVMCTRL,CTRLA was set to LFWE mode, and if you're sert the app SPM permissions correctly, you can **simply assign values to that space in order to save data**!